 Billing your insurance company may take up to 60 days, so please be patient.
 If you didn’t provide insurance information when you saw your doctor, or if it’s been longer than 60 days and your insurance company still doesn’t have a record of the bill, please email or call our Patient Contact Center at 800-326-2250.

 Your payment is due upon receipt.
-That means payment should be made as soon as you receive your bill from us, whether that’s by mail, by phone or by using your myAurora account.
+That means payment should be made as soon as you receive your bill from us, whether that’s by mail, by phone, online through your myAurora account or online through our Bill Pay Portal.

 If you don’t have health insurance, you’ll receive a 45% discount on your Aurora Health Care medical bills.

 Yes.
 Contact us at 800-326-2250 to obtain an estimate for future services.
 The amount you pay will consist of actual services rendered, which may differ slightly from the original estimate.
-Total payment will be based on the services that were ordered during the course of treatment.
+Total charges will be based on the services that were ordered and performed during the course of treatment.

 Whenever possible, we try to assist you with combining accounts to make paying your bills easier.
 In certain cases, we are not able to combine bills.